-Please cal our office at (318) 322-9516 if you have questions.
+Please contact our office at (318) 322-9516 if you have any questions.
 You may also want to visit the Cheniere Drew web site at www.cdws.org to obtain valuable information about your water system.

-We at the CHENIERE DREW SOUTH W.S. work around the clock to provide top quality drinking water to every tap.
+We at the CHENIERE DREW NORTH WATER SUPPLY work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.